ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 ### Fitness Test

 *   Improve motion data processing algorithm to get more accurate frequency (Gregory)
+*	Adjust fitness test route to account for options and saving to database (Gregory)
 *   Route for previous trials (Lucy - Milestone 4a)
 *   “Add exercise” option -- variation of the fitness test where they add the exercise at the exact pace they want to do it at (Lucy)
-*   Accept muscle groups and equipment for choosing the fitness test (Lucy)
-*   Getting desired tempo for a song (Lucy)
+*   Getting desired rpm for an exercise (Lucy)
-*   Setting level by number of fitness tests completed (Lucy)
+*   Getting level by number of fitness tests completed (Lucy)

-### Goals, Themes, Competitions
+### Goals, Themes, Competitions (Jessica and Julia)

 *   Spotify SDK
 *   Collecting information on which of the user's top Spotify songs/artists/genres they want to work out to for suggesting themes